House vote on Trump impeachment resolution: What to know

 The first four names are freshmen who flipped districts from red to blue in 2018.
 Peterson has been in Congress since 1991.
 He’s won with 52 percent of the vote the past two cycles.
 But, Trump won Peterson’s district by a staggering 31 points in 2016.
 When asked how he would vote, Peterson told Fox News, “I’ll figure it out.”

-Peterson and Rep. Ron Kind of Wisconsin are the two remaining Democrats who voted to impeach President Clinton in 1998 and have continued to serve in the House.
+Peterson and Rep. Ron Kind of Wisconsin are the two remaining Democrats who voted for the impeachment inquiry against then-President Bill Clinton in 1998 and have continued to serve in the House.
 Kind said he'd support the resolution.

 “We are getting close to that ‘Fifth Avenue Challenge,’” Kind added.
 That’s a reference to Trump’s proclamation that he could shoot someone on Fifth Avenue and nothing would happen to him.
 “Many of (the president’s) supporters won’t abandon him for anything.”